cooperka/react-native-immutable-list-view/README.md

 />
 ```

 The screenshot above shows two different lists.
-The first simply uses this data:
+The first uses this data:

 ```js
 Immutable.fromJS({